 This recipe has dried lavender buds in the filling as well as in the crust.
 It may seem like a lot of lavender, but I promise after you bake it, the flavors blend perfectly.
 Oh, and like a lot of my baked goods, this tart is amazing with coffee!

-Ingredients Needed to Make a Lemon Lavender Tart
+Key Ingredients For a Lemon Lavender Tart

 How to Make a Lavender Tart

-- Prepare the tart pan with non-stick spray.
-Start to put the crust mixture in the bottom of the pan and use your hands to press it down on the bottom and up the sides.
+Prepare the tart pan with non-stick spray, put the crust mixture in the bottom of the pan, and use your hands to press it down on the bottom and up the sides.
 Place the crust in the fridge for 30 minutes to chill.
-Melt the butter in the microwave and set it aside to cool.

-- Remove the pan from the oven and cool the tart on a wire rack.
+Bake for 25 minutes until the center is almost set (just barely jiggles).
+Remove the pan from the oven and cool the tart on a wire rack.

 Is All Lavender Edible?

-Yes!
-All lavender is edible, however, all lavender is not the same.
-I recommend culinary lavender (usually English lavender) because it has the best taste and is sweeter than other lavender varieties which can be bitter.
 Most of the dried lavender for cooking you find in-store and online are for culinary purposes, but double-check the description or ask if you are not sure.
 You can find culinary lavender at most local grocery stores in the bulk section and on Amazon.

 Tips to Make the Perfect Lemon Tart